-ARTICLE 20 TERM OF AGREEMENT
+ARTICLE 21 TERM OF AGREEMENT

-This Agreement shall be effective as of the 1st day of May, 2007, and shall remain in full force and effect until the 30th day of April, 2011.
+This Agreement shall be effective as of the day after it is signed by both parties and shall remain in full force and effect until the 30th day of April, 2014.
 The parties agree that the term of this Agreement shall not be precedential.
 It shall be automatically renewed from month to month thereafter unless either party shall notify the other in writing at least ninety (90) days prior to the anniversary date that it desires to modify this Agreement.
 In the event that such notice is given, negotiations shall begin not later than sixty (60) days prior to the anniversary date.
 This Agreement shall remain in full force and be effective during the period of negotiations and until a new agreement has been negotiated or arbitrated, and executed by the parties.

-IN WITNESS WHEREOF, the parties hereto have set their hands this day of , 2008.
+IN WITNESS WHEREOF, the parties hereto have set their hands this 24 day of September, 2012.

-POLICE BENEVOLENT AND PROTECTIVE ASSOCIATION, UNIT NO. 21
+POLICE BENEVOLENT AND PROTECTIVE ASSOCIATION, UNIT NO. 21 /s/ /s/ /s/ /s/\ /s/ Ĉ /s/